 For over fifteen years, Dr. Stacey Greenwell has served the University of Kentucky Libraries in several roles, including Associate Dean for Academic Affairs and Research, Head of the Information Commons (the Hub), and Head of Desktop Support.
-In January 2017, she began working with the information literacy and assessment department as the Instructional Design Librarian, teaching instruction sessions, providing instructional design support, supporting student success initiatives, and working on research projects, including co-authoring the forthcoming second edition of Academic Librarianship.
-She was also named the library liaison to the Lewis Honors College and the Library Science Master's Program.
+In January 2017, she began working with the information literacy and assessment department as the Instructional Design Librarian, teaching instruction sessions, providing instructional design support, supporting student success initiatives, and working on research projects, including co-authoring the second edition of Academic Librarianship and co-authoring the forthcoming fourth edition of Management Basics for Information Professionals.
+She was also named the library liaison to the Lewis Honors College and the School of Information Science.

 Active in the Special Libraries Association (SLA) since 2001, Dr. Greenwell is a member of the Kentucky Chapter and the Academic, Information Technology, Education, and Leadership and Management Divisions.
 She was inducted into the SLA Fellows in 2009 and was the recipient of the Dow Jones Leadership Award in 2010.
 She has served the Information Technology Division in a number of roles, including Chair in 2007 and Program Planner in 2005 and was the recipient of the Grieg Aspnes Outstanding Member Award in 2010.
 Leading the petition drive to launch the Academic Division in 2008, she was the division's first chair and was the first recipient of the division's Outstanding Member Award in 2011.
 She has served on a number of association-level committees, including the Centennial Commission, 2010 Annual Conference Planning Committee, Finance Committee, Nominating Committee, Contributed Papers Committee, Technology Advisory Council, and Professional Development Advisory Council.
 She has twice been a candidate for the SLA Board of Directors.
 She has served the Kentucky Chapter in a number of roles and was the recipient of the chapter's Outstanding Member Award in 2008 and the chapter's Professional Award in 2006 and 2013.
 In 2015 she served as Director on the Leadership and Management Executive Board.

-She is participating in other international leadership activities through her involvement on the Program Committee of the 2015, 2016, and 2017 European Conference on Information Literacy.
+She is participating in other international leadership activities through her involvement on the Program Committee of the 2015, 2016, 2017, and 2018 European Conference on Information Literacy (ECIL).
 She is a Standing Committee Member for the Education and Training Section (SET) of the International Federation of Library Associations and Institutions (IFLA), 2015-2019.

 Dr. Greenwell is a 2009 Frye/Leading Change Leadership Institute Fellow and a recipient of the Lyrasis NextGen Librarian Award for Leadership.
 She has been invited to speak at multiple conferences on library and technology-related topics with recent presentations focused on her dissertation research.
-For nearly four years, she wrote about information commons, library, and technology issues on The Uncommon Commons blog.
+She wrote about information commons, library, and technology issues on The Uncommon Commons blog.

 She has taught an academic libraries course for the iSchools at Syracuse University and the University of Kentucky.